 The sight and smell of bad dairy products is easily recognizable, but what do they mean for your health?
 The sour (maybe even lumpy) milk (that you are forced to immediately spit into the sink), the mold growing on your favorite cheese (as you groan at the sight of the expensive and fresh gouda ruined).
 These are signs of the food going bad.
 Is it time to panic yet?
 No. Just like other foods, not all dairy products are created equal.

 Dairy has a notoriously short lifespan.
-They are fresh foods that are prone to spoilage.
-But there is hope, and in some cases you can even prolong the life of your favorite dairy products, but the longevity of your lactic libation can change depending upon when the carton was first opened, and how cold it was kept.
+They are fresh foods that are prone to spoilage, but there is hope.
+In some cases you can even prolong the life of your favorite dairy products, but the longevity of your lactic libation can change depending upon when the carton was first opened, and how cold it was kept.

 Bacteria grows in milk.
 Even after pasteurization, bacteria can grow.
 The best way to keep milk good is to store it in the coldest part of the fridge.
 The colder temperatures help to keep the bacteria growth in check.
 It doesn’t last forever, but it will prolong the life of the milk in your carton or jug.